How to Turn the World Upside Down

 This is nothing new for us.
-We’re always sent our best and brightest to the end of the earth.
+We’re always sent our best and brightest to the ends of the earth.
 We never said, “Stay in America.”
-We always said to young people, “Go, and we will support you.
+We always said to our young people, “Go, and we will support you.
 Go, and we will pray for you.
 Go, and we will stand behind you.”

 For 80 years we’ve been sending out the best people we have and for 80 years we’ve been standing behind them with prayer and financial support.